hindu-comm/mail_stream_indology/2016/12/International_worksh/51__Arjuna_S_R.md

 Dear scholars,

-We are ​glad to inform you that we are organising a four-day international workshop on
+We are glad to inform you that we are organising a four-day international workshop on
 "*Sanskrit Computational Linguistics - *
 *linking Sanskrit grammar and texts with *